 All team members come together for the retrospective and the facilitator starts by explaining the purpose of this exercise: To identify the strengths that team members and thus the team has, and use these strengths to effectively address issues that the team has to deal with.

-Next the facilitator give each team member a copy of the Core Qualities for Agile Retrospectives.
-The team member are asked to look at the list and identify core qualities / strengths that they have recognized in one or more of their team members.
+Next, the facilitator spreads out the Personal Qualities Cards on the table.
+The team members are asked to look at the cards and identify core qualities/strengths that they recognize in one or more of their team members.

 The team members will write a short note for each core quality – team member combination.
 Each note contains: